-On versions binding of a certain versioned object it is necessary to use the relation of type foreign key.
-It follows from this pursue that a versioned object entity has to consist of a unique and immutable number.
+Grouping the version of a certain versioned object requires the use the relation of type foreign key.
+From this follows that a versioned object entity has to consist of a unique and immutable number.
 It is useful to regard that number as a primary key to the entity.